 Now that these are such a high profile piece of equipment they are readily available be it down your local sports equipment outlet or via the internet and I purchased mine directly from https://www.saferswimmer.eu/

 They come in a range of sizes and colours but I would always recommend something bright and visible whilst being big enough that you can sit with it happily pulled to your chest for however long you need.
 Personally I have a bright orange, large (12 litres) buoy with a dry bag that works just fine.
 I am 5 ft 10 inches (1.77m) and 186 lbs (84 kg).

 So Just to Finish

 I hope that you have found this article helpful and if you are already swimming in or thinking of giving open water a try will think about using a swim buoy.
-It is such a simple piece of equipment that is no hindrance to your swimming but will really give back so much confidence in the water, helping you to swim for longer and further from the shore to really experience the joy that open water can bring.
+It is such a simple item that you should add to your essential open water swimming equipment, and it is no hindrance to your swimming but will really give back so much confidence in the water, helping you to swim for longer and further from the shore to really experience the joy that open water can bring.

 For myself, twice this year I am glad I had it on, once when getting caught in an unexpected current.
 Also, a swim buddy of mine found it to be a real friend when swimming off shore on vacation as it gave her the confidence to push herself harder and swim close to the edge of her comfort zone without others having to worry about her.